braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/users_and_subscriptions.md

 On devices running iOS 11 or below, your users _must explicitly opt-in to receive your push messages_.
 You must request whether the user would like to receive push from you.

-If your app is provisionally authorized or the user allows push, you will receive a token and be able to send remote notifications to that user that appears in the foreground.
-If your user does not allow push notifications, you will still receive a token, but this token will only be able to send silent push which permits the app to carry out actions in the background (you must have "Remote Notifications" enabled in __Xcode__).
+If your app is provisionally authorized or the user allows push, you will receive a token and be able to send remote notifications to that user that appears in the __foreground__.
+If your user does not allow push notifications, you will still receive a token, but this token will only be able to send silent push which permits the app to carry out actions in the __background__ (you must have "Remote Notifications" enabled in __Xcode__).
 These users with provisional authorization have push enabled at the device-level.

-iOS users are considered "Push Enabled" only if they have allowed notifications in the foreground, either explicitly (app-level) or provisionally (device-level).
+iOS users are considered "Push Enabled" only if they have allowed notifications in the __foreground__, either explicitly (app-level) or provisionally (device-level).

   {% endtab %}
   {% tab Android %}